-This funeral and cremation planning guide aims to answer some of the key questions you will have if faced with the task of making funeral arrangements in Nashville.
+This funeral and cremation planning guide aims to answer some of the key questions you will have if you have to make funeral arrangements in Nashville.
 The following FAQs about cremation costs and funeral prices in the Nashville area, as well as state funeral laws, and other funeral/cremation considerations, have been put together to help you know where to start when arranging a funeral or cremation.

 Direct cremation service $995 Call (615) 236-8763